roseengineering/ispark/README.md

 8. notebook.sh: Runs the jupyter notebook server.
 Both the python3 and R notebooks should be available off the "new" button.
 Run ispark.sh on the host to access the server.

-8. push.sh: Pushes your local repo to master.